en de

 Although, this oil can also cause inflammation and damage to your liver.
 Just like other vegetable oils such as soybean oil, it is linked to obesity and potential toxicity.

-Typical Western and North American diets are high in inflammatory omega-6 fatty acids, as well as highly refined cooking oils.
-Instead of going for corn oil, vegetable oil, and canola oil, other healthy options you can go for include avocado oil, coconut oil, and sesame oil.
+Typical Western and North American diets are high in refined cooking oils like corn oil, which are are high in inflammatory omega-6 fatty acids.
+Instead of going for corn oil, vegetable oil, or canola oil, opt for healthier oils like avocado oil, coconut oil, and sesame oil.

 Conclusion

-Corn oil has healthy components like phytosterols and vitamin E, and it can help oxidative stress and reduce inflammation.
+Corn oil has healthy components like phytosterols and vitamin E, which can help with oxidative stress and reduce inflammation.

-But just because corn oil is full of some good components doesn’t mean you should consume it regularly.
-This is because it also contains a lot of fat and calories.
+But just because corn oil contains some good components doesn’t mean you should consume it regularly.
+This oil also contains a lot of fat, calories, and high levels of omega-6 fatty acids which cause inflammation when used in excess.

 It is recommended to use a small amount of the oil when cooking, as well as to measure it to confirm the portion.